CloudChi/FX-Framework/Summaries_Goals.md

 ## Genesis

+- FileMaker is a programming language that incorporates:
+  - Data layer back end
+  - Business logic mid layer
+  - UI/UX front end
+- FileMaker can be set up to work on:
+  - Client app
+  - Browser
+  - Mobile device
+  - API interface (allowing script calls and returning results)

+Like any programming language it has its strenths and weeknessess.

 - FileMaker sucks at error handling
   - Most FileMaker scripting practices do not support capturing all errors, maintaining the error state long enough to pass up to calling script
 - FileMaker can use JSON for parameters and results, which supports variable data types, but has no native way of converting these JSON variable types to FileMaker data types